What is seborrhea?

 - Oral cyclosporine (Atopica®)

 - Antibiotics to treat secondary bacterial infections

 What is the prognosis for seborrhea?

-The prognosis for seborrhea is based on your dog's specific condition and severity.
-The prognosis is better if an underlying cause has been identified and treated.
+The prognosis for seborrhea is based on your dog's specific condition and its severity.
+The prognosis is better if an underlying cause is identified and treated.
 Your veterinarian will discuss a diagnostic and treatment plan for your dog to help you manage this common and often frustrating condition.